MattKuhn123/MattKuhn123.github.io/_posts/2025-12-03-tradeoffs.markdown

 ### Efficiency

-Which code sample is more efficient?
+Which code implementation is more efficient?

-The first code samples has a time complexity of O(3n) since it iterates over the array up to three times.
-The second code sample has a time complexity of O(n) since it iterates over the array only once.
+The first code implementation has a time complexity of O(3n) since it iterates over the array up to three times.
+The second code implementation has a time complexity of O(n) since it iterates over the array only once.

 But is efficiency an important consideration for your codebase?
 Are large amounts of data passing through it?
+If not, perhaps the simplicity of the code should be a greater consideration than the efficiency.

 ## Tradeoffs